MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 > - [Microsoft Cloud Security Benchmark](/security/benchmark/azure/introduction)
 > - [Microsoft Cloud Security Baseline](/security/benchmark/azure/security-baselines-overview)

 To describe how to apply a Zero Trust approach, this guidance targets a common pattern used in production by many organizations: a virtual-machine-based application hosted in a VNet (and IaaS application).
-This is a common pattern for organizations migrating on-premises applications to Azure, which is sometimes referred to as "lift-and-shift".
+This is a common pattern for organizations migrating on-premises applications to Azure, which is sometimes referred to as "lift-and-shift."
 The reference architecture includes all components necessary to support this application, including storage services and a hub VNet.

 The reference architecture reflects a common deployment pattern in production environments.
-It is not based on the enterprise-scale landing zones recommended in the Cloud Adoption Framework (CAF), although many of the best practices in CAF are included in the reference architecture, such as using a dedicated VNet to host components that broker access to the application (hub VNet).
+It isn't based on the enterprise-scale landing zones recommended in the Cloud Adoption Framework (CAF), although many of the best practices in CAF are included in the reference architecture, such as using a dedicated VNet to host components that broker access to the application (hub VNet).

-If you are interested in learning about the guidance recommended in the Cloud Adoption Framework Azure landing zones, see these resources:
+If you're interested in learning about the guidance recommended in the Cloud Adoption Framework Azure landing zones, see these resources:

 - [Get started with the Cloud Adoption Framework](/azure/cloud-adoption-framework/get-started/index)
 - [What is an Azure landing zone?](/azure/cloud-adoption-framework/ready/landing-zone/index)